 - Seville Santa Justa station is a great gateway to the city for anyone with an interest in architecture.
 Like the airport terminal, it was built in time for the Expo in 1992.
 If you want to see what London Euston station might look like if it was designed to allow light in, take a train from Seville.From Seville, you can reach Madrid here in as little as 2 hours 20 minutes, or Malaga in a touch under 2 hours.
 Bear in mind that long distance trains in Spain tend to be extremely popular, so trains can sell out of seats at busy periods, and unlike their British equivalents, standing is not allowed.
 Book well in advance for the cheapest option.

-Conclusion — a hire car will provide flexibility, but it will only do so at a cost, not just in terms of the cost of the hire car itself and parking, but also because you may well get stuck in one of Seville’s infamous traffic jams.
+A hire car will provide flexibility, but it will only do so at a cost, not just in terms of the cost of the hire car itself and parking, but also because you may well get stuck in one of Seville’s infamous traffic jams.

 If you are already thinking about staying in Seville, then the chances are that you’re the sort of person who appreciates the inherent richness of cities, and who is less interested in driving around rural areas or driving from one beach to the next.